 French officer Marc-Paul Girard has information about Benjamin, but is what he tells Julianne the whole story?

-At a time when the English and French were fighting each other, and pitting Native Americans against one another for their own benefit, not everything nor everyone is what they seem, and loyalties are not what they appear.
+At a time when the English and French fought against each other, and pitted Native Americans against one another for their own benefit, not everything nor everyone is what they seem, and loyalties are not what they appear.

 If you are a fan of historical fiction, my recommendation is this … get your hands on Mark of the King and be transported to the New Orleans of the early 1720s.